Claire Kilroy: All Names Have Been Changed

 Kilroy published her third novel, All Names Have Been Changed in 2009.
 This book was the last of a series that loosely meditated on the arts – Painting, Music and Writing.
 The novel is set during the 1980s at Trinity College in Dublin, Kilroy's alma mater.
 It centres on five creative writing students and the turbulent relationships they have with their famous tutor.
 A review from The Independent stated: "This impressive novel shows Kilroy perfectly at home in the literary firmament that she describes".
 Unlike Kilroy's two previous novels, All Names Have Been Changed is narrated from a male perspective, a difference critics are quick to point out.
 When asked about the decision, she says that while uncomfortable, it was freeing once she developed the narrator's voice.

 The Devil I Know

 Kilroy's fourth novel, The Devil I Know (Faber & Faber, 2012) begins during a testimony told by the narrator, Tristram, at a tribunal in 2016 investigating the Celtic Tiger's dealings.
 It then jumps back in time as Tristram tells his story.
 In a review, Stevie Davies of The Guardian comments that while it does not show the effects of the economy's collapse on ordinary people, it is still "powerful and poignant."
 It has received praise from The New York Times, The Boston Globe, and The Independent, among other sources.

-Work in progress

-As of late 2016, Kilroy has started working on a novel inspired by her fraught experience of birth and motherhood.